 Bones that stick out at odd angles can lead to pressure sores and

-- Because the feet are numb, these sores may grow wider or deeper before they are noticed.
+- Because the feet are numb, these sores and ulcers may grow wider or deeper before they are noticed.

 Exams and Tests

 Charcot foot is not always easy to diagnose early on.
 It can be mistaken for sprains, bone infection, arthritis or joint swelling.
 Your health care provider will take your medical history and examine your foot and ankle.

 Blood tests and other lab work may be done to help rule out other causes.

 Your provider may check for nerve damage with these tests: